tobealive/docs/docs/concepts/package-management.md

    > **Warning**
    > Currently it is not possible to edit your entry after submitting.
-   > Check your package name and GitHub url twice as this cannot be changed by you later.
+   > Check your package name and GitHub URL twice as you cannot change this later.
 6. The final package name is a combination of your GitHub account and the package name you provided e.g. `mygithubname.mypackage`.

-**Optional:** tag your V package with `vlang` and `vlang-package` on github.com to allow for a better search experience.
+**Optional:** tag your V package with `vlang` and `vlang-package` on GitHub.com to allow for a better search experience.